FOLLY/FUNCTION: Circle Shade – 2πR4

 The final design included sponsored collaboration from several generous vendors: Truth Concrete developed custom concrete counterweights; Manhattan Shade & Glass fabricated, bound, and sewed the structures’ membrane canopies; Reflect Printing and Graphic Design was responsible for printing the Park’s logo on the canopy; and Phorm, Inc. CNC milled the Russian birch plywood counterweight seats and fabrication jigs.

-Photos by Jonathan Pilkington and courtesy Eva Jensen Design.
+Photos and video by Jonathan Pilkington, Courtesy Eva Jensen Design.